fabriziotappero/focusaway.com/work/proj-1.md

 title:
 ---

-This is a video documentary of the incredible 6 time motorbike World champion [Adam Raga](http://adamraga.es/).
+This is the TEASER of the video documentary of the incredible 6 time motorbike World champion [Adam Raga](http://adamraga.es/).

 When I met Adam and saw what he could do with his bike, I told myself *"I must capture this in a video and show to the World"*.
 It took me some time and some energy but it